revanth83/revanth83.github.io/_posts/2025-12-06-email-subjectline-experiment.md

 categories: [Data Science, Experimentation]
 description: "A practical walkthrough of analyzing an email subject line A/B test using difference in means, confidence intervals, hypothesis testing, and power analysis."
 ---
-### Randomized Experiments and Statistical Review
+## Randomized Experiments and Statistical Review

 ---

 ## Abstract

-This tutorial builds practical intuition for randomized experiments and how to correctly interpret treatment effects in real-world settings.
+This analysis builds practical intuition for randomized experiments and how to correctly interpret treatment effects in real-world settings.

 Using a realistic email campaign example, we analyze how different subject lines impact customer response rates.
 Beyond computing differences, the focus is on understanding **uncertainty, statistical significance, and whether observed effects are actually meaningful**.